 Taking a year in industry also gives you the chance to demonstrate to employers that you are independent, capable and confident of adapting to a working environment.
 It can help you build links and networks with potential employers and possibly gain a job offer for when you graduate.

-According to the 2019 High Fliers report, work experience schemes have become an integral part of recruiting new graduates.
 Our year in industry students typically return for their final year of study with greater confidence and increased focus, with many achieving greatly improved academic marks in their final year as a result of improving their work ethic and business skills during their work placement.

 I developed my working knowledge of corporate finance and private equity during my placements at PwC and Dymon Asia Capital working on real-world business projects.